A faster subquadratic algorithm for finding outlier correlations: Related Work and Applications

 and finds the planted pair of vectors, with probability $1-o(1)$.
-The running time bound holds uniformly for all $n^{-\Theta(1)}<\rho<1$. \end{Cor}
+The running time bound holds uniformly for all $n^{-\Theta(1)}<\rho<1$. \end{restatable}

-Prior to Valiant's algorithm, the first subquadratic algorithm for the light bulb problem was the randomized $\tilde O(n^{1+(\log\frac{1+\rho}{2})/(\log\frac{1+\sigma}{2})})$ time algorithm of Paturi, Rajasekaran, and Reif \cite{Paturi1989}, where $\sigma$ measures the absolute value of the inner product between the pair of vectors with the second largest inner product.
-Besides the algorithms based on approximate nearest neighbors and locality-sensitive hashing (see~\S\ref{sect:lower-upper}) that can also be used to solve light bulb problem, the \textit{bucketing codes} approach of Dubiner~\cite{Dubiner2010} yields a randomized $\tilde O(n^{2/(\rho+1)})$ time algorithm for the light bulb problem, which was the fastest algorithm prior to Valiant's algorithm.
-Recently, May and Ozerov~\cite{May2015} present a recursive approach for solving the light bulb problem; with weak outliers also their algorithm converges to quadratic running time.
+Prior to Valiant's algorithm, the first subquadratic algorithm for the light bulb problem was the randomized $\tilde O(n^{1+(\log\frac{1+\rho}{2})/(\log\frac{1+\sigma}{2})})$ time algorithm of Paturi, Rajasekaran, and Reif~\cite{Paturi1989}, where $\sigma$ measures the absolute value of the inner product between the pair of vectors with the second largest inner product.
+Besides the algorithms based on locality-sensitive hashing within the context of approximate nearest neighbors (see~\S\ref{sect:lower-upper}) that can also be used to solve light bulb problem, the \textit{bucketing codes} approach of Dubiner~\cite{Dubiner2010} yields a randomized $\tilde O(n^{2/(\rho+1)})$ time algorithm for the light bulb problem, which was the fastest algorithm prior to Valiant's algorithm.
+May and Ozerov~\cite{May2015} present a recursive approach for solving the light bulb problem; with weak outliers also their algorithm converges to quadratic running time.

-\subsection{Learning Boolean functions}
+\subsection{Learning Boolean Functions}

 The light bulb problem generalizes to the task of {\em learning a parity function in the presence of noise}.